siigscorvi/nvim/README.md

 ## Progress
 - [x] init.lua for basic nvim options
-- [x] keymaps.lua for my keymaps as well as plugin specific keymaps (for plugins whicht otherwise wouldn't need their own file)
+- [x] keymaps.lua for my keymaps as well as plugin specific keymaps (for plugins which otherwise wouldn't need their own file)
 - [x] whichkey.nvim
 - [ ] lazyloading...?
 - [x] snacks